morgana-x/SCP-TTT/README.md

 + Corpse info system (Only thing left is adding missing death translations, and detective specialised things)
 + clean the bad code up!
 + Better weapon spawning system
-+ Show karma display of players your looking at (Good, bad etc), and add karma to detective check
 + Fix restarting round sometimes kicking players due to how long it takes (Need to look at NW code)
 + Fix Firearm limit being 1
 ## Features: